Suicidal Tendencies: Style and influence

 While their early material, including their self-titled debut album, is considered hardcore punk, the band is well known for combining elements of thrash metal with funk, punk rock and alternative rock.
+Billboard wrote the band combined a "breathtaking variety of styles, blazing new trails in the fusion of hardcore, thrash metal and funk while introducing new elements with each subsequent album."
+They also noted that, by the time their 1992 album The Art of Rebellion was released, "Suicidal Tendencies had evolved into a versatile alt-metal act that leaned on its prog and jazz fusion influences for the highly textured sound the band still embraces in concert today."
 Critics have also described Suicidal Tendencies as "the godfathers" of the genre crossover thrash, which they have been credited for creating along with Texas-based band D.R.I. and New York-based Stormtroopers of Death.

+Frontman Mike Muir has cited bands such as Black Sabbath, Sex Pistols and Parliament as an influence on Suicidal Tendencies.

-Various artists have expressed their admiration for Suicidal Tendencies or have cited them as an influence, including Anthrax, Body Count, Children of Bodom, Green Day, Jane's Addiction, Killswitch Engage, Megadeth, NOFX, The Offspring, Rage Against the Machine, Sepultura, Sevendust, Skrillex, Slayer, Slipknot, Soulfly, Staind, and Terror.
+Various artists have expressed their admiration for Suicidal Tendencies or have cited them as an influence, including Anthrax, Body Count, Children of Bodom, Green Day, Jane's Addiction, Killswitch Engage, Megadeth, NOFX, The Offspring, Pantera, Rage Against the Machine, Sepultura, Sevendust, Skrillex, Slayer, Slipknot, Soulfly, Staind, and Terror.